naetsawd/QuickBid/README.md

 # QuickBid
+## Note
+This project was made before I learned how to use Git hence there isn't an extensive commit history.
 ## Introduction
-QuickBid is a simple auction site I worked on in an effort to learn how to use the Django framework and learn basic styling with CSS(I am not very artistic hence I am not great with styling).
-This post will cover learning outcomes from this project as well as features of the website minus obvious features such as categories, log in & register.
+QuickBid is a simple auction site I worked on in an effort to learn how to use the Django framework and learn basic styling with CSS This post will cover learning outcomes from this project as well as features of the website minus some features such as categories, log in & register.

 ## Learning Outcomes
 * Simple arrangement and styling of elements using CSS